Get Moving

 Lucy Nicholson

 Emily Davies is a previous Brewery Youth Dance member and has been delivering sessions at The Brewery as well as other settings since gaining her Dance degree in 2016.
 She enjoys sharing her love of dance with those she teaches.
-Emily’s style of movement is grounded in contemporary technique, creative dance and connecting with people, be that in the studio or with an audience.
+Emily’s style of movement is grounded in contemporary technique, creative dance and connecting with people, equally in the studio or with an audience.

 Emily’s classes: